oguzevrensel/oguzevrensel/README.md

 ## <samp>Hello World!</samp> <img src="https://github.com/mupezzuol/mupezzuol/blob/master/assets/earth.gif" width="22px" height="22px">

-<samp>I'm Oğuz Evrensel and I'm from Turkey, currently I'm a last year __Software Engineering student in Kyiv Polytechnic University, Ukraine.
+<samp>I'm Oğuz Evrensel and I'm from Turkey, currently I'm a last year Software Engineering student in Kyiv Polytechnic University, Ukraine.
 I'm passionate about solving problems with technology and creating different solutions.

 <samp>I talk about technology, programming, soft skills, career challenges, tips and more.
 I always try to help people as much as possible, because a phrase I carry with me is __"people need people".__</samp>

 <samp>Feel free to access my link and discover much more [__here!__](https://www.oguzevrensel.com/)</samp>&nbsp;👨‍💻&nbsp;🚀

-- 💻&nbsp;<samp>I love helping people with the content I share.</samp>
+- 💻&nbsp;<samp>I love coding and helping people.</samp>
 - 🏡&nbsp;<samp>I love being with my family and friends, they are everything to me.</samp>
 - ✈️&nbsp;<samp>I love to travel and get to know new places and cultures.</samp>
 - ⚽&nbsp;<samp>Passionate about football and basketball </samp>